Kirschberg32/TensorFlow_22-23/Homework04/README.md

 # Execution:
-Open tensorboard by navigating to Homework4 and running `tensorboard --logdir logs/`<br />
+Open tensorboard by navigating to Homework4 and running `tensorboard --logdir logs/`.<br />
-for starting a test with all the optimizers run [main.py](main.py)
+For starting a test with all the optimizers run [main.py](main.py).

 # Files:
 * [logs](logs): contains the logs for all the test runs